SQwatermark/ResGuideSource/docs/optifinedoc/shaders.txt.md

 <br/>

-The vertex and fragment configuration parsing is affected by the preprocessor conditional compilation directives.
+The shaders configuration parsing is affected by the preprocessor conditional compilation directives.

 The following preprocessor directives are currently recognized: